openedx/edx-documentation/en_us/shared/exercises_tools/office_mix.rst

 course.
 The following example shows a mix as learners see it in the edX LMS.

 .. image:: ../../../shared/images/office_mix.png
-  :alt: An Office mix in courseware.
+  :alt: An Office mix in the course.
   :width: 800

 For information about how to create mixes, see the `Office Mix Knowledge